Distributed Lower Bounds for Ruling Sets: Upper bound

-While the round elimination theorem guarantees us the existence of an algorithm, we can actually extract some human-understandable version of such procedure by recalling how we defined the colors of the new problem starting from the colors of the old problem.
-Recall that each color of some problem corresponds to some pair containing a color and a group of the previous problem.
-Thus, let us now see how to transform a solution for $\Pi_{\Delta,\beta}(p^{t}(v),0)$, given a $c \le p^t(v)$ coloring, to a solution for $\Pi_{\Delta,\beta}(v=[1,0,\ldots,0],0)$, in $t$ rounds of communication.
-At first, nodes start by (offline) computing some mapping from colors to groups such that in each group $k$, at most $p^{t}(v)_k$ colors are present.
-Thus each color can be seen as $\C_{k,i'}$, for some $0 \le k \le \beta$ and $1 \le i' \le p^{t}(v)_k$.
-Now, let us see how nodes can convert a solution for $\Pi_{\Delta,\beta}(p^{t'+1}(v),0)$ to a solution for $\Pi_{\Delta,\beta}(p^{t'}(v),0)$ in $1$ round of communication, for each $0 \le t' < t$.
-Recall that each color of the current problem corresponds to a good pair of the previous problem, and nodes can compute offline such an inverse mapping.
-Hence each color $\C_{k,i'}$ corresponds to some pair $(\C_{i,j},k)$ satisfying $k \ge i$.
-The algorithm, for a node having the pair $(\C_{i,j},k)$, does the following: \begin{enumerate} \item Gather the pair $(\c_u,\g_u)$ of each neighbor $u$. \item If no neighbor satisfies $\c_u = \C_{i,j} \land \g_u < k$, then set $\C_{i,j}$ as new color. \item Otherwise, output $\A_i$ on the port connecting to that neighbor, and $\B_i$ on the others. \end{enumerate} Hence, there is a very simple idea behind the round elimination generated algorithm: we have colors and pointers.
-Each color corresponds to a pair containing a color $c$ and a group $i$ of the previous step.
-Group numbers give priorities.
-If no neighbor has the same color $c$ with a better (lower) priority, pick color $c$, otherwise point to that neighbor.
-An example of this color reduction step is shown in Figure \ref{fig:color-reduction} (note that this is essentially the inverse of the mapping previously shown in Figure \ref{fig:color-generation}).
-The reason why it works is the following.
+The reason why this algorithm works is the following.
 At each step the number of colors reduces, and at the end there is only one ``color'' that corresponds to nodes in the ruling set.
 In order to get rid of colors fast, nodes do not wait to know if nodes are in the ruling set in order to point to them.
 Instead, they are ensured that if they output some pointer with distance $i$, in the next step the pointed node will either output some color of group smaller than $i$, or a pointer with distance smaller than $i$.
 In case the neighbor outputs a color, in the next steps such node will either output a color of smaller groups or a smaller pointer (this condition is guaranteed by how ``good pairs'' are defined).
 Notice that the provided algorithm does not need the graph to be $\Delta$-regular, hence we get an algorithm that works in all graphs.